shradhatx/reference/awscert.md

 Automatically done.
 Retention by default 7 days but can be extended to 35 days. you can go up to the minute on recovery time.
 Choose a backup window.
 Storage i/o is suspended during backup.
 Snapshots done manually.
 Snapshots are available even when db deleted.
 Encryption - at rest using AWS KMS including the replicas and backup.
 You have to create a new instance with encryption and migrate the data into it.
-Multiple AZ for DR only.
+Data replicated to 3 AZ (AZ are data centers in same region) Multiple AZ for DR only.
 Cannot be used as an independent read node.
 Read Replica to boost performance.
 Asynchronous replication.
 Multiple AZ can read from multiple read replicas.
 Read replicas —read only copy of production database. can be used by dev or QA for